 Exercise Wheel- in my opinion, there is only one good choice, the 15 inch Quality Cage Chin Spin, @ $83 delivered.
 It will last for years, has a wide, solid running surface and a sufficiently large diameter so that it prevents a chinchilla from having to arch it's back in a concave manner.
 We require this wheel for all adoptions and keep one new in the box for clients who don't want to wait to have one delivered from Quality Cage.
 Another type of exercise equipment is the Flying Saucer.
 Some chins will use these, others won't.
 This is something you may wish to consider later.
 All our chins can and do use wheels.
 We do not recommend the use of large plastic balls for chins to run around the house in.

-Bottles should be mounted vertically, not slanted, with the spout's tip at about shoulder height.
+Water bottles should be mounted vertically, not slanted, with the spout's tip at about shoulder height.
 Too high can result in water in the lungs.
 Twisting their head almost upside down while drinking is normal.
-While there are several glass bottles available, we use Lixit exclusively, the 8 oz Lixit glass bottle for 1 chin, the 16 oz for two.
-These can be found in many stores’ bird sections or ordered from Quality Cage.
+While there are several glass bottles available, we use Lixit exclusively, the 8 oz Lixit glass bottle for 1 chin, the 16 oz for two or more.
+These can be found in PetsMarts’ bird sections or ordered from us or Quality Cage.
 It may have a small plastic animal (turtle) in it which should be removed.
 Make sure the mounting spring is included.
 Get a spare bottle, too.
 You will need a bottle brush for the bottle and also one for the spout.
 The 2-in-one Lixit bottle brush can be ordered from Quality Cage.
-Indentical brushes with a different brand label are to be found at PetsMart.
+Identical brushes with a different brand label are to be found at Petsmart.
 If your cage has horizontal bars or too large spacing, a bottle holder can be useful.
 Bottles can be cleaned in the dishwasher.
 Note: Super Pet also makes a glass bottle.
 Many people are using these without problems but I find it impossible to clean the spout.
 The small bottle has a larger diameter spout than the small Lixit bottle.
 This is a consideration for some chins.
 These are available at Double M.

 Lixit Bottles Superpet